hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

 <Doc::ComponentApi as |C|>
   <C.Property @name="yield">
-    Elements passed as children are yielded as inner content of the `<tr>` HTML element.
+    Elements passed as children are yielded as inner content of a `<tr>` HTML element.
   </C.Property>
   <C.Property @name="isSelected" @type="boolean" @default="false">
     Sets the initial selection state for the row (used in conjunction with setting `isSelectable` on the `Table`).